-Many hoping to trick a hair follicle test turn to abrasive detergents.
+Many hoping to trick a hair follicle test turn to abrasive detergents, some even as abrasive as laundry detergents.
 These detergents are in no way good for the hair or the body, so avoiding them if at all possible is recommended.

 However, here’s what people do in an attempt to pass a hair follicle test.
 Materials include:

 Clear Choice Hair Follicle Shampoo is the go-to shampoo for those looking to pass a hair follicle test.
 This detoxifying shampoo is guaranteed to clear your hair of toxins for up to 8 hours with a simple two-step process.
 Clear Choice has been helping enthusiasts like you and I pass drug tests since 1993!

 It is not recommended to order this product off of eBay, or from illegitimate retailers.